Kinney Management Services, LLC

 KINNEY will grant holiday time off to all employees on the holidays listed below.

-KINNEY will grant paid holiday time off to all full time employees.
-Holiday pay will be calculated based on the employee's straight-time pay rate (as of the date of the holiday) times the number of hours the employee would otherwise have worked on that day.
+KINNEY will grant paid holiday time off to all fulltime employees.
+Employees who terminate their employment within 30 days of the holiday, or other paid time off, will not receive payment for the time off.
+If the employee has already been paid for the time that payment will be recovered from future amounts owed the employee.
+Compensation is calculated at the straight time pay rate (as of the date of the holiday) times the number of hours the employee would otherwise have worked on that day.
 Eligible employee classification(s):

 Regular full-time employees